marmelab/highlight-search-term/Readme.md

 Highlight search term in a page.
 Vanilla JS, compatible with frontend frameworks (React, Vite, Angular, etc).

 Does not modify the DOM.
-Relies on the browser's [CSS Custom Highlight API](https://developer.mozilla.org/en-US/docs/Web/API/CSS_Custom_Highlight_API) ([limited browser support](https://caniuse.com/?search=CSS.Highlights)).
+Relies on the browser's [CSS Custom Highlight API](https://developer.mozilla.org/en-US/docs/Web/API/CSS_Custom_Highlight_API) ([not supported by Firefox yet](https://caniuse.com/?search=CSS.Highlights)).

-This is not a syntax highlighter API.
+**Note**: This is not a syntax highlighter library.
 It highlights text in a page based on a search term.

 ## Usage